 In the past, interoperability constraints between different products for financial institutions have limited how efficiently assets can be exchanged.
-Corda is built to allow CorDapps to seamlessly interoperate with each other via Corda Network.
+Corda is built to allow CordDapps, applications built on Corda, to seamlessly interoperate with each other.
 By enabling interoperability within the platform, Corda delivers the vision of global interoperability initiated by public blockchains, but with the requirements of business.
 This stands in stark contrast to other enterprise blockchain platforms which must form "channels" or data siloes to achieve privacy.
-The architectural complexity of retroactively adding core privacy features, makes having multiple interoperating applications even within the same platform becomes very difficult for some platforms.
-Additionally, open source payment integrations, such as Corda Settler, will be required by these CorDapps to facilitate a variety of obligations.
+The architectural complexity of retroactively adding core privacy features, makes having multiple interoperating applications even within the same platform become very difficult for some platforms.